a half-assed poem, amended

 I know you care about me.

-I have met death many times and I want to make things right this life, and I want to be the one that makes things right in your life.
+I have met death and I want to make things right this life, and I want to be the one who makes things right in your life.

 I know things will not be so surreal with the next girl (or guy that smells nice), unless I get extremely lucky, which is statistically improbable and it will be in a different setting and I am growing old and it will be new memories and it will not be you.

 It hurts because deep down I know I have self-deceptive tendencies and tend to romanticise things too much.